How Much Does A Smith Machine Bar Weigh?

 All this for just $19.99!
 Click here to choose your plan.

-Admittedly, that’s a lot of work to find the weight of a Smith machine bar.
+Admittedly, it’s a lot of work to find the weight of a Smith machine bar.
 So why does it matter in the first place?

 For one, it helps you make more accurate percentage-based adjustments to your weekly weights lifted on Smith machine exercises.
 And the incremental increase is an integral part of any progressive overload plan.